Tell me what you say you want. Show me one week of your life and I will tell you if you will get it.

 2. Ask questions.

 Learn from those you admire by asking how they achieved their success.
 Often, successful people are willing to share their knowledge and experiences with you if you ask good questions to stimulate their thoughts and responses.
 The quality of the information you receive depends on the quality of your questions.
 Remember, the key to connection is conversation, and the secret of conversation is questions.
-A conversation can lead to a professional relationship, and a nurtured relationship can produce amazing results.
+A conversation can lead to a professional relationship, and a nurtured relationship can produce excellent results.

 3. Dedicate yourself.